Speaking

 And more!

 Looking for more than a presentation?
-I work with you to provide the experience you’re looking for, whether a meal, a demonstration, or even an arts and crafts program.
+I work with you to provide the experience you’re looking for, whether a meal, a hands-on workshop, or even an arts and crafts program.

 I have experience crafting museum programming and exhibits, and over a decade of teaching experience.
 I also have extensive hands-on experience making everything from natural inks to teaching fermentation classes.
 My current programming focuses on food and food-adjacent work (like using food waste in visual art), but I am always happy to discuss programs in my other areas of professional expertise as well (book history, for example).